 On July 27, 2023, DWR approved the EBP Subbasin GSP with recommended corrective actions.
 Table 5-8 summarizes the recommended corrective actions, the GSAs approaches for addressing them, and the status updates.
-Substantial progress on addressing the recommended corrective actions was not made during WY 2023 due to the short duration between receiving the approval, and the end of WY 2023 (approximately 2 months).
-However, in February 2024 (after the period covered in this Annual Report), the GSAs had an initial meeting with DWR's GSP Review Section to discuss the more complex recommended corrective actions.
-The GSAs will continue to meet with DWR in the future to discuss the GSAs' approaches to addressing the corrective actions.
+The GSAs will continue to meet with DWR to discuss the GSAs' approaches to addressing the corrective actions as the GSP undergoes its 5-year update, which is expected to initiate later in WY 2025.

 Table 5-8.
 DWR's Recommended Corrective Actions No. Recommended Corrective Action Proposed Approach Status Update Timeline 1a Provide seawater intrusion conditions in the Subbasin, including maps and cross-sections of the seawater intrusion front for each principal aquifer.
 Approach under development.
 Not yet started.
 By the 2027 GSP 5-year update 1b Identify interconnected surface water systems within the Subbasin and an estimate of the quantity and timing of depletions of those systems.
-Awaiting publication of DWR guidance on this topic.
-Awaiting publication of DWR guidance on this topic.
+Approach under development.
+DWR released three guidance papers on this topic in 2024, but all three papers are still draft.
+Not yet started.
 By the 2027 GSP 5-year update 2 Explain how the saline water from the San Francisco Bay is incorporated into the model and clarify whether the water budgets represent the Subbasin or the entire model boundary.
 The EBP GSP discusses how the San Francisco Bay is incorporated in the groundwater model in Appendix 6, Section 3.3.1.1.
 Water budgets represent the EBP Subbasin boundary.
-Additional refinements to representation of saline water in the groundwater model will be made during the next model update.
+Additional refinements to representation of saline water in the groundwater model may be made during the next model update.
 See Proposed Approach.
 By the 2027 GSP 5-year update 3 Revise the sustainable management criteria for chronic lowering of groundwater levels, land subsidence, and depletions of interconnected surface water to be based on seasonal low groundwater levels to ensure potential impacts to beneficial uses and users are considered.
 Approach under development.
-Not yet started.
+Action discussed with DWR in February 2024.
 By the 2027 GSP 5-year update

 Table 5-8.
 DWR's Recommended Corrective Actions No. Recommended Corrective Action Proposed Approach Status Update Timeline 4 Explain how setting minimum thresholds for groundwater levels below sea level in the Shallow Aquifer Zone will avoid undesirable results for the seawater intrusion.
 Approach under development.
-Not yet started.
+Action discussed with DWR in February 2024.
 By the 2027 GSP 5-year update 5 Establish sustainable management criteria and monitoring necessary for seawater intrusion using a chloride isocontour as per the GSP Regulations.
 Approach under development.
 Not yet started.
 By the 2027 GSP 5-year update 6 Revise the definition of undesirable results for degraded groundwater quality so that exceedances of minimum thresholds caused by groundwater extraction, whether the GSA has implemented pumping regulations or not, are considered in the assessment of undesirable results in the Subbasin.
 Approach under development.
-Not yet started.
+Action discussed with DWR in February 2024.
 By the 2027 GSP 5-year update 7a Provide evidence that land subsidence has not occurred and not expected to occur in the future within the Shallow Aquifer or establish sustainable management criteria as required by the GSP Regulations.
 Approach under development.
 Not yet started.
 By the 2027 GSP 5-year update 7b Reevaluate the minimum thresholds for both chronic lowering of groundwater levels and the groundwater levels being use as a proxy for land subsidence to be assured that both sustainability indicators are protected with a single value in the effected wells.
 Approach under development.
-Not yet started.
-By the 2027 GSP 5-year update 8a Reevaluating the minimum threshold requirement that avoids dewatering of Approach under development.
 Not yet started.
 By the 2027 GSP 5-year update